 Consultation title:

-To (Ofcom contact): ECC Team
+To (Ofcom contact): ECC Tea m

 Name of respondent:

-Representing (self or organisation/s):
+Representing (self or organisat tion/s):

-Address (if not received by email):
+Address (if not received by em ail):

 CONFIDENTIALITY

-Please tick below what part of your response you consider is confidential, giving your reasons why
+Please tick below what part of your response you consider is confide ential, giving your reasons why

 Nothing

 Name/contact details/job title

 Whole response

 Organisation

 Part of the response

-If there is no separate annex, which parts?
+If there is no separate annex, v which parts?

-still publish a reference to the contents of you or your organisation not to be published, can Ofcom ur response (including, for any confidential parts, a pecific information or enable you to be identified)?
+still publish a reference to the nse, your name or your organisation n contents of your response (including, ot disclose the specific information or e for any confidential parts, a

-I confirm that the correspondence supplied w that Ofcom can publish.
-However, in supplyin publish all responses, including those which a with this cover sheet is a formal consultation response g this response, I understand that Ofcom may need to re marked as confidential, in order to meet legal ail, Ofcom can disregard any standard e-mail text about its.
+that Ofcom can publish.
+Howe publish all responses, including ence supplied with this cover sheet is a ever, in supplying this response, I unde g those which are marked as confident esponse by email, Ofcom can disregar and attachments. rstand that Ofcom may need to tial, in order to meet legal

-If your response is non-confidential (in whole or in response only once the consultation has ended,
+· nses on receipt.
+If your response is non to publish your response only once th •

+Name Signed (if hard copy) Date